freeradical13/freeradical13.github.io/index.md

 [![32-column periodic table](images/32-column_periodic_table-a.png)][periodic table image]

-The main reason for describing elements in such a way has to do with [electron configuration][] patterns and the behavior patterns they may cause (described later).
+The main reason for describing elements in such a way has to do with [electron configuration][] patterns and the behaviors they may cause (described later).

 Rows are called periods and describe a new electron shell which accumulates on top of any previous periods' shells.
 This outermost shell is known as the [valence shell][] which generally contains the [valence electrons][] that may be reactive (ionized elements complicate this picture since they contain one less electron and effectively drop down a shell - for example, the Lithium cation - but the table is a conceptual starting point from neutral atoms).